frapontillo/angular-bootstrap-switch/README.md

 * `switch-icon`, sets the toggle icon (e.g. `icon-save`)
 * `switch-wrapper`, sets the main container class, use a falsy value to fall back to the default one
 * `switch-radio-off`, allows a radio button to be unchecked by the user (from `true` to `false`)
+* `switch-label-width`, sets the width of the middle label
+* `switch-handle-width`, sets the width of both handles

 ###Migrating from bootstrap-switch~2